EduFTW/pullora/README.md

 - Filters for Active, Ready, Completed, Abandoned
 - Search by title, repo, or author
 - Detailed PR cards with status and metadata
+- All can be exported to excel for better analysis or any other requirement that you have

 ### Analytics